pratik-anurag/feluda/README.md

 - `--ci-format <github|jenkins>`: Generate output compatible with the specified CI system
 - `--fail-on-restrictive`: Make the CI build fail when restrictive licenses are found
+- `--fail-on-incompatible`: Make the CI build fail when incompatible licenses are found
 - `--output-file <path>`: Write the output to a file instead of stdout

 Feluda can be easily integrated into your CI/CD pipelines with built-in support for **GitHub Actions** and **Jenkins**.